Managing the Job Offer Process

 - An employer extends offers to candidates that exceed the number of openings available, and tells candidates that they will be hired on a first-come, first-served basis.

-In a tight market, employers may use these questionable tactics.
+In a tight market, employers may use these unethical tactics.
 If you ask for more time, some employers may provide more time; others will not.
 If faced with an exploding offer, schedule an appointment with a career counselor as soon as possible.